JMoneyGU/GU_Deck_Tracker/README.md

 **1. Download the .zip folder and extract the files**
 - I have mine on my Desktop so I don't lose track of it, but you can really put it wherever you want

-**2. Edit the Python file**
+**2. Edit the Python file (if you want)**
-- There are 3 things that you need to change (the 3 file paths)
+- There are 3 things that you may need to change for the program to function (the 3 file paths)
 - 1. logFileName
 - 2. tempFileName
 - 3. deckFileName

-If you extracted the folder onto your desktop, you should only need to change the <USER> to your username; everything else should work (for now).
-If it doesn't, you need the correct paths to the files mentioned.
+If you extracted the folder onto your desktop, you shouldn't have to change anything.

 - (4. Optional) defaultFontSize: If you want the font to start bigger/smaller when you launch the app, you can change this